streetsidesoftware/cspell/docs/types/cspell-types/interfaces/LanguageSetting.md

 • `Optional` **flagWords**: `string`[]

-list of words to always be considered incorrect.
+List of words to always be considered incorrect.

 #### Inherited from